Rev. James Lapp, D. Min. (Board Chair)

 Rev. Phil Olson

-Pastor of Church on the Mall, adjunct professor, associate with ESA, and author of Churches That Make Difference: Reaching Your Community with Good News & Good Works
+Chaplain with Cancer Treatment Centers of America and author of Churches That Make Difference: Reaching Your Community with Good News & Good Works

 Ron Sider, Ph.D.

-Author, seminary professor, proponent of holistic biblical faith, and the founder and president of Evangelicals for Social Action
+Author, retired seminary professor, proponent of holistic biblical faith, and the founder of Evangelicals for Social Action

 Christine Sine, M.D.